Skip to main content

 According to the team's own telling, there was a precursor: a heavyweight internal Python research project the engineers describe under the name Clyde.
 Cherny joined Anthropic, hand-wrote a pull request, and was told to try the internal tool instead — which completed the task in one shot.
 The revelation that stuck, in the team's words: "the model just wants to use tools."
 Given nothing but a shell, the model started writing AppleScript to automate the computer.
 The terminal interface wasn't a philosophical statement — it was simply the fastest way to prototype without building a UI.

-Cherny's own path to that weekend project reads like preparation in hindsight: years at Meta (including the two-year facebook.com rewrite and growth work at Instagram), the O'Reilly Programming TypeScript book, and a habit of building developer tools nobody asked for.
+Cherny's own path to that side project reads like preparation in hindsight: roughly seven years at Meta (the two-year facebook.com rewrite, a tech-lead stint on Facebook Groups, then infrastructure and developer-experience work at Instagram — the last stretch of it from Nara, Japan, which is the section below), the O'Reilly Programming TypeScript book, and a habit of building developer tools nobody asked for.
 Anthropic's flat structure did the rest — everyone from engineers to PMs carries the same "Member of Technical Staff" title, a convention borrowed from Bell Labs, and the Claude Code team recruits generalists ("our product managers code, our data scientists code").

 The features you now think of as the product arrived bottom-up, built by individual engineers scratching their own itches: todo lists (Sid), hooks (Dixon), plugins (Daisy), bash mode (Cherny himself).
 Hooks exist because engineers wanted a Slack ping when Claude was waiting for permission while they got coffee.
 Internally, the feedback channel gets a post roughly every five minutes — Anthropic calls the practice "ant-fooding."